Tuteja-Lab/UnsupervisedPeakCaller/README.md

 # Prerequisites <a name = "prerequisites" />

-You will need Python and Pytorch.
+You will need Python, PyTorch Lightning, and PyTorch.

 # Preprocessing <a name = "preprocessing" />